mdlockyer/PrintTags/README.md

-# PrintTags
+![](https://raw.githubusercontent.com/MichaelDylan77/PrintTags/master/logo.png)

- This package is designed to act as a replacement for the built in Python 3 print statement.
+ PrintTags is designed to act as a replacement for the built in Python 3 print statement.
 It prints color coded, tagged messages that can be useful in debugging, or if you just prefer a cleaner appearance in your terminal.

-![](https://raw.githubusercontent.com/MichaelDylan77/PrintTags/master/logo.png)

 ## Usage